permalik/permalik_personal_site/src/content/posts/leetcode-0147-insertion-sort-list.md

 ---
-type: TechDoc
+typ: TechDoc
 title: Insertion Sort List
 description: "Dynamic Programming: LeetCode"
-tags: ['tech', 'dsa', 'leetcode', 'c', 'zig', 'rust', 'go']
+tags: ['tech', 'dsa', 'leetcode', 'c', 'go', 'csharp']
 publishedAt: 11-06-2024
-updatedAt: 11-06-2024
+updatedAt: 11-24-2024
 url: leetcode-0147-insertion-sort-list
 ---
 ## Summary

+### Iterative and Intuitive
 Iterate the original list with a temporary sorted list and a variable tracking the node from the original list.
 Find the correct position for the current node and insert it.
 Once all nodes have been inserted their sorted positions, return the sorted list.

+#### Steps
 Define a node struct from which lists will be created.
 - each value is an integer
 - each next is a pointer to the next node in the list